cristianpb/cristianpb.github.io/_posts/2018-08-14-monitoring-grafana.md

 layout: post
 title: "System monitoring with Grafana, InfluxDB and Collectd"
 date: 2018-08-14
-description: "Docker allow to easily deploy a monitoring system using beautiful Grafana dashboards and connected with optimized data sources with Influxdb and Collectd"
+description: "Docker allows to easily deploy a monitoring system using beautiful Grafana dashboards and connected with optimized data sources with Influxdb and Collectd"
 categories: ["grafana", "docker", "influxdb", "collectd", "aws"]